kisom/rawk/page/sfnet/readme.md

 * rawk expects at a minimum a path to a tree of markdown files
 * rawk also looks for a second argument which is the output directory
 * if no output directory rawk will use $PWD/$(basename $1).build
+* by default rawk looks for smu; feel free to switch out your markdown parser. smu can be obtained from its [homepage](http://s01.de/~tox/index.cgi/proj_smu) or by clicking the link at the bottom right of the page.

 quick start (the way i do it):